Tsardines/fallout-terminal/project-worksheet.md

 I'm interested in recreating the hacking mini-game from the popular video game title, Fallout 3.

 You're presented with four columns containing fifteen to seventeen rows each.
-Each row is populated by randomly generated characters and one randomly generated word, and there is one word per line.
+Each row is populated by randomly generated characters and randomly generated words are displayed in various places (not limited to one per line), and there is one word per line.
 The words don't have a specific theme, but they all have the same amount of letters.
 For my version, each word will have six.

 The computer will randomly pick one of those words to be its passcode, and you're given four attempts to click and select it.
-Upon making an incorrect choice you're told that: your answer was incorrect, and how many letters in your choice matched those in the right passcode.
+Upon making an incorrect choice you're told that: your answer was incorrect, and how many letters in your choice matched those in the right passcode (x/y, with x being how many letters matched the goal word and y being the word length).
 The start of the game shows the line "Four attempts remaining" with four blinking boxes next to it.
 By the time you're down to one more life, the line reads "One attempt remaining!
 Lock down pending" with one blinking box.

 After those four attempts, the computer regenerates the characters and words and has chosen a new passcode.
-So technically, it would be possible to play for many rounds without selecting the correct word.
+So technically, it would be possible to play for many rounds without winning.

 In summation: